-You don’t have to incorporate in order to start an import/export business.
-But incorporating or creating an LLC can provide key benefits that include:
+You don’t have to incorporate in the United States in order to start an import/export business.

 Depending on the specific makeup of the machinery and equipment you’re interested in importing or exporting, you could be required to submit forms to the US Food and Drug Administration, the Federal Communications Commission or other agencies.
 You may also be required to submit forms in the country you’re importing from or exporting to.

 Because regulations and requirements change, also consider seeking the help of an import/export specialist to determine the exact certificates, licenses and other clearance documents for your machines and equipment.

 Import/export businesses typically charge based on commission or retainer.

 With a commission structure, you’re paid a percentage of any trade deal you close — usually around 10%.
 For example, if you sell a manufacturer’s liquid pump for $1,500, you’ll make a $150 commission.
 On top of your commission, you’ll also want to charge for expenses like packaging and shipping.

 On a retainer model, your clients pay you a monthly fee to be on call when they need your services.
 To find the right amount for your retainer, consider your costs.
 These may include labor, supplies and overhead.

 An alternative model

 Beyond a commission or retainer structure, you can simply buy machinery or other equipment and sell them.
 In this case, your revenue will come from the profit you make from selling merchandise.

 Which business model should you choose?